 This blog continues our discussion on ML/AI capabilities in Power BI.
 In our previous blog, we talked about Automated Machine Learning in Power BI, a nice feature for business analysts and citizen data scientists.
 However, it is only available in Power BI Premium and Embedded capacities; thus, prevents some users from integrating data science solution in their advanced analytics process.

-In this blog, we will introduce PyCaret, an open-source low-code machine learning library which can be integrated into Power BI.
-It enables customers to build machine learning models with a few lines of codes in Power BI.
+In this blog, we will introduce PyCaret, an open-source low-code machine learning library that can be integrated into Power BI.
+It enables customers to build machine learning models with a few lines of code in Power BI.

 Before delving into ML capabilities of PyCaret, you will first need to install PyCaret in your local machine or virtual environment and set your Python directory in Power BI.

 To install PyCaret follows the instruction in this link.

 In Power BI Desktop, select File > Options and Settings > Options > Python scripting to set your Python directory.

 The data that we will use in this model is Bank Customers data used for churn modeling from Kaggle, an online data science community.
 You can download the data from here.
 Keep in mind that data that we use for modeling had already been preprocessed so it was slightly different from the original data.
 Particularly, I performed one-hot encoding to Geography column, removed the CustomerID, Surname, RowNumber column and split the data into Churn Training and Churn Testing data.
 For the sake of convenience, I include the link to the already prep data here.

 After loading data into Power BI, you can see the dataset Churn Training and Churn Testing datasets when you open Power Query Editor.